 When he is not practicing medicine, Dr. Hartman enjoys spending time with his wife, Melissa, and two children, Lucy and Jonas.
 David’s hobbies include working on their small farm of orchard trees, fish pond, and hiking trails.
 Four dogs, a cat, “Gus” the goat, and a miniature horse named “Farmer” keep things lively.
 He also enjoys performing in comedy skits at his church, furniture making, and restoring old oil paintings.
 His office is a gallery of his painting restorations – here is some of his work.

 This is a very large oil painting by French artist Rosa Bonheur (1822-1899) – Ploughing in the Nivernais, 1850.
 Painting canvas and frame restored by David Hartman.
-Original painting above, see restoration below.
+The original painting & restoration above.

 This large oil painting by Scottish artist J. Chalmers (1856-1933) – Streets of Belgium.
 Painting canvas and frame restored by David Hartman.